October (U2 album): Critical reception

 Upon its release, October received more mixed reviews than its predecessor.
 Dave McCullough of Sounds praised the album and said: "A kind of zenith pop then, no half measures.
 It all breathes fire, recovering too from the pair of standouts appearing at the start of each side – 'Gloria' being possibly Their Finest Moment and 'Tomorrow', low and muted, gently oozing emotion".
 McCullough concluded, "This October will last forever".
-Adam Sweeting of Melody Maker also wrote a favorable review, saying: "Their whole musical sensibility is shaped by a strong emotional bond to their homeland and its traditions.
+Adam Sweeting of Melody Maker also wrote a favourable review, saying: "Their whole musical sensibility is shaped by a strong emotional bond to their homeland and its traditions.
 It gives them a completely different frame of reference from most groups, and on 'October' it's given them the strength to assimilate a barrage of disorientation and to turn that into a cohesive body of music."
+Neil McCormick of Hot Press judged October to be "a musical and spiritual growth" for U2, calling it "an LP of exciting, emotional, spiritually inclined rock: the most uplifting rock LP of the year, a modern dance that studies no trends, relies on no false aura of cool".
+Bill Flanagan of The Boston Globe called the album "brilliant", praising it for being "intensely spiritual without being remotely preachy or containing any of the embarrassing lunk-headedness of much born-again rock; an album that combines beauty and melancholy without ever being pathetic".
+Trevor Dann of The Sunday Telegraph praised October for being greater than the sum of its individual songs, calling it "a musical journey through an extraordinary range of styles and textures".
+Dann concluded, "In the bygone age of guitar heroes, The Edge... alone would have been enough to ensure U2 legendary status."